 where, uabcdef is a vector of prediction errors in the error model and vabcdef is a vector of number of components used by a method to obtain minimum prediction error in the component model.

-Although there are several test-statistic for MANOVA, for large samples all are essentially equivalent (Johnson and Wichern 2018).
+Although there are several test-statistics for MANOVA, all are essentially equivalent for large samples (Johnson and Wichern 2018).
 Here we will use Pillai’s trace statistic which is defined as,